Gwalia Gold Mine: History

 In December 2003, the mine was placed in care and maintenance after known gold resources were exhausted.

 After a rapid rise of the company, unauthorised gold and foreign exchange trading activities by chief financial officer Eardley Ross-Adjie in the year to June 2000, ended up costing Sons of Gwalia more than A$190 million.
 Sons of Gwalia went into administration on 30 August 2004, following a financial collapse, with debts exceeding $800 million after suffering from falling gold reserves and hedging losses.
 Sons of Gwalia was Australia's third-largest gold producer and also controlled more than half the world's production of tantalum.

 Apart from Gwalia, St Barbara also formerly operated the Marvel Loch Gold Mine at Marvel Loch and Tarmoola Gold Mine.
 All three mines were previously owned by the now defunct mining company Sons of Gwalia Limited.
 Sons of Gwalia went into administration on 30 August 2004 and the company's gold mining operations were sold to St Barbara in March 2005 for A$38 million, having been valued by the Sons of Gwalia directors at A$120 million.
 While Marvel Loch was operational before and after the sale, the Gwalia mine was already placed in care and maintenance at the time of the transaction.
 A fourth mine, the Carosue Dam Gold Mine, ceased operation in June 2005.
 All three have since been sold by St Barbara.

 St Barbara purchased the mine from insolvent Sons of Gwalia in March 2005 with a three-year plan to reopen it.

 After a three-year redevelopment, production resumed at the mine in September 2008, with the first gold pour being carried out in October 2008.
 The Hoover decline, named after the late President, was at 1,191 m below surface as of 30 June 2009, with the plant operating on a campaign basis, one week on, one week off.

 The Gwalia Gold Mine has continued underground production since reopening in 2008.
-By 2019, with a depth of 1,600 m, it became Australia's deepest underground gold mine and the deepest trucking mine in the world with all deeper gold mines operating with shafts rather then declines.
+By 2019, with a depth of 1,600 m, it became Australia's deepest underground gold mine and the deepest trucking mine in the world with all deeper gold mines operating with shafts rather than declines.
 Scheduled at the time to close by 2024, the mine's life was extended to 2031, with a proposed depth of 2,300 m.

+In 2023, St Barbara sold the mine to Genesis Minerals.